 Located in Western Australia’s well known Ashburton Basin, Xanadu lies in close proximity to the multi-million ounce Mt Olympus gold deposit.

-The project comprises seven prospecting licences and five exploration licences covering 498km².
+The project comprises seven prospecting licences and six exploration licences covering 554km².
 The project has been the subject of a number of mainly shallow drilling programs and a historical gold heap leach operation.
-Platina’s exploration strategy will initially comprise low-cost geophysics and geochemistry to build a deeper knowledge of the geological potential of the project and to define both shallow and deeper targets for drilling.
+The project has immense appeal given the number and width of economic grade gold drill intercepts which have never been followed up with a systematic exploration campaign.

 Xanadu is located in Western Australia’s prolific Ashburton Basin, 7km west of the Mt Olympus Gold Project which has past production of 350,000 Oz Au and resources of 1.65Moz Au for a combined 2Moz gold endowment.